 Tallinn is not a sleepy capital with history for days and zero nightlife – no matter what you might have heard.

 To prove it, all you need to do it head out after dark and follow the steady stream of Estonians and foreigners gathering at their beloved bars, pubs, and nightclubs.
-Trust me; there is a lot of choices and something for everyone.
+Trust me; there are a lot of choices and something for everyone.

 One of my personal favorite places to go is the uber-cool Whisper Sister.

-How cool you ask?
+How cool, you ask?

-So cool, that there is no sign, a locked door and no one out front.
+So cool, that there is no sign, a locked door, and no one out front.
 To get into this underground speakeasy, you need to call a discreet phone number listed in tiny letters by itself on the wooden door and wait for someone to let you in.
 In reality, if you are a tourist without a working phone, just wait for another patron to come by and tag along with them.

 Inside is frequently packed, but even if you miss out on a table, you can grab a seat at the bar where the skilled bartender craft alcoholic works of art right in front of your eyes.
 The Match Gin Cocktail is simply divine- or why not try a Lemon Pie liquid dessert with Waqar pisco, aged Italian wine, Marsala, homemade whey, vanilla-lemon curd & melt-in-your-mouth meringue.

-With a wide selection of though-out cocktails, excellent service, and a chic interior – this speakeasy is a must visit when in Tallinn.
+With a wide selection of though-out cocktails, excellent service, and a chic interior – this speakeasy is a must-visit when in Tallinn.

 Oh, and the address?
 Pärnu maantee 12.

-Tallinn might have plenty of fine dining options but something you just want good food, good beer, and good company…
+Tallinn might have plenty of fine dining options, but something you just want good food, good beer, and good company.

 That’s where the Beer House comes in, an old school gastro-brewery just off Town Hall Square with seven in-house varieties of beer brews, hearty meals, indoor and outdoor seating and live music Thursday to Saturday!
 The waitresses and staff were even dressed in traditional Germany clothing and serving bratwurst and pork, given a somewhat artistic license to Tallinn’s past merchant history with Hanseatic League.